jaxonlee179/Drainer-Metamask-TrustWallet-for-all-networks/README.md

 - Works on mobile devices
 - Supports TrustWallet
 - Support and updating the script, installing on your site or on the site to order

+## Contributing
+If you are interested in creating an email or phishing website template, contact me at [twitter or tlgrm]
+## DEVELOPER DO NOT SUPPORT ANY OF THE ILLEGAL ACTIVITIES.
+## Contact Me on telegram or twitter: https://twitter.com/MetthewKals / https://t.me/inject_exp#